Tom Sparrow (Welsh footballer): Club career

+Stoke City

 Sparrow joined Stoke City from Wolverhampton Wanderers as a 14-year old.
 In October 2021 Sparrow joined National League North side AFC Telford United on a one-month youth loan.
 Sparrow made his professional debut on 7 May 2022 in a 1–1 draw against Coventry City.

 On 7 January 2023, Sparrow joined Scottish Championship side Hamilton Academical on loan for the remainder of the 2022–23 season, making his debut the same day in a 1–0 defeat away at Ayr United.
+He helped Hamilton win the Scottish Challenge Cup after they beat Raith Rovers 1–0 in the final.
+Sparrow made 17 appearances for Accies as they suffered relegation after losing on penalties to Airdrieonians in the playoffs.
+On 5 September 2023, Sparrow joined National League North side Chester on a three-month loan.
+Sparrow made twelve appearances for Chester before returning to Stoke in January 2024.
+He was released by Stoke at the end of the 2023–24 season.

+Motherwell

+Sparrow signed a two-year contract with Scottish Premiership club Motherwell on 12 June 2024.
+On 2 April 2025, Motherwell announced that they had signed a new contract with Sparrow, until the summer of 2027 with the club holding a one-year extension option.

-International
+International career

-In September 2022 Sparrow made his debut for the Wales national under-21 football team in the 2-0 friendly match defeat against Austria under-21.
+In September 2022 Sparrow made his debut for the Wales national under-21 football team in a 2–0 friendly match defeat against Austria under-21.